 Day 10: First day of a three-day excursion on Isabela Island

 In the morning we will take a boat to the town of Puerto Villamil.
 Isabela, the largest island, was formed by the joining of six volcanoes.
 We will settle in the hotel and in the afternoon and will visit the Tortoise Breeding Center, where giant Galapagos tortoises are bred for conservation efforts on all the islands.
 We will hike through Las Tintoreras where we will see marine iguanas, resting reef sharks, sea turtles, penguins, blue footed boobies and much more.
-Finally, we will see flamingos in Poza de Flamingos and visit the Wall of Tears.
+Finally, we will see flamingos in Poza de Flamingos.

 Day 11: Excursion on Isabela Island